5 Day Trips from Tel Aviv

-Jerusalem from Tel Aviv
+Jerusalem Trip from Tel Aviv

 You can go into the “new” city and enjoy the hustle and bustle of the capital or alternatively visit the churches on the Mount of Olives.
-The Mount of Olives is home to the beautiful Church of All Nations, the Russian Orthodox Church, Pater Noster Church, the Chapel of the Ascension and Dominus Flevit Church.
-Families might like to visit the Biblical Zoo and others might be interested in visiting Yad VaShem Holocaust Museum or the Israel Museum.
+The Mount of Olives is home to the beautiful Church of All Nations, the Russian Orthodox Church, Pater Noster Church, the Chapel of the Ascension, and Dominus Flevit Church.
+Families might like to visit the Biblical Zoo and others might be interested in visiting Yad Vashem Holocaust Museum or the Israel Museum.

 The mud that lines the banks and floor of the Dead Sea is rich in minerals that can benefit your general health and specifically your skin.
 Being the lowest point on Earth it is also the furthest point from the sun and so you can avoid the dangerous sun rays and just get the benefits of the sun.
 The Dead Sea air is also good for your health as it has high levels of oxygen and is pollen-free.

-While you are in the Dead Sea region you can visit Masada which is only a short drive away.
+While you are in the Dead Sea region you can tour Masada which is only a short drive away.
 Masada is a “mesa” or flat-topped rock outcrop which rises majestically out of the desert.
 Masada’s summit was the site of an ancient Roman palace complex and many of the structures have survived.
 Masada was also the site of a significant event in Jewish history and is a symbol of Jewish devotion to national freedom and faith.
 Visitors to Masada can take a cable car (or walk up the Snake Path) to the summit and tour the remains of the palace complex.

-Zichron Yakov from Tel Aviv
+Petra Day Trip from Tel Aviv

-Believe it or not you can even take a day trip from Tel Aviv to Petra in Jordan and be back in Tel Aviv the same evening!
-There are organized tours which start in Tel Aviv with a short flight down to Eilat Israeli’s southernmost city.
+Believe it or not, you can even take a day trip from Tel Aviv to Petra in Jordan and be back in Tel Aviv the same evening!
+There are organized tours that start in Tel Aviv with a short flight down to Eilat Israeli’s southernmost city.
 From there tours continue across the Israel/Jordan border and on to Petra.
 Petra is a UNESCO site and one of the Seven Wonders of the World.
 The city was created about 2300 years ago when the Nabataean people carved Petra’s buildings out of the red-hued desert cliffs.
-The ancient structures have survived and include temples, tombs and homes each with intricately carved facades and cavernous interiors.
+The ancient structures have survived and include temples, tombs, and homes each with intricately carved facades and cavernous interiors.

-On a tour to Petra you can learn about the ingenious water gathering system the Nabataeans used to keep Petra’s 20,000 residents supplied with water.
-Also learn of the trade routes which passed through Petra and the civilizations which inhabited Petra after the Nabataeans left.
-At the end of the day visitors are taken back across the border to Eilat for the return flight to Tel Aviv.
+On a tour to Petra, you can learn about the ingenious water gathering system the Nabataeans used to keep Petra’s 20,000 residents supplied with water.
+Also, learn of the trade routes which passed through Petra and the civilizations which inhabited Petra after the Nabataeans left.
+At the end of the day, visitors are taken back across the border to Eilat for the return flight to Tel Aviv.

-Herzliya from Tel Aviv
+The West Bank Day Trip from Tel Aviv